stormpath/express-stormpath/docs/source/password_reset.rst

 that this token came from us, and allow the user to set a new password.
 We do all the heavy lifting for you!

-We are going to create two seperate UI routes for this flow:
+We are going to create two separate UI routes for this flow:

 * ``/password/requestReset`` will serve a form which alllows the user to ask for a new email.
 * ``/password/reset`` will be the page they land on when they click on the link in their email.